hanabi/hanabi.github.io/misc/FAQ.md

 - First, [do a search](https://github.com/Hanabi-Live/hanabi-live/issues) to see if someone has already posted an issue about the bug.
 - If there is not an existing issue, then [make one](https://github.com/Hanabi-Live/hanabi-live/issues/new).
 (You will need to create a free GitHub account.)

 ## Why isn't situation X defined in the convention docs?

-Not everything has to have a meaning.
-We intentionally want to have situations be undefined so that we have some wiggle room to handle a wide variety of game states.
-Read [the goals of the conventions](https://github.com/hanabi/hanabi.github.io/blob/main/misc/convention-goals.md).

-## Situation X is undefined in the convention docs.
 Can I propose a new convention to define it?

 Not everything has to have a meaning.
 We intentionally want to have situations be undefined so that we have some wiggle room to handle a wide variety of game states.
 Read [the goals of the conventions](https://github.com/hanabi/hanabi.github.io/blob/main/misc/convention-goals.md).